 - 1. Application for the minor must be made before the close of registration of the last semester before graduation. - 2.
 At least 15 credits must be accumulated in a discipline other than the student's major.
 Nine (9) of these credits must be upper-level, 300 or above. - 3.
 A minimum grade point average of 2.00 must be earned in the minor. - 4.
-At least two courses in the minor must be taken at Nyack College. - 5.
-Some minors require that specific course work be taken and that a specific number of credits be - 6.
+At least two courses in the minor must be taken at Nyack College. - .
 Core courses may not be used to fulfill minor requirements.